 - Layer Control.
-Use any of the functions except Thematic Mapping from the Layer Control dialog box on your seamless layer.
-Add, Remove, or Reorder layers or set Display, Zoom Layering or Label options for the seamless layer (all base tables) at one time.
+Use any of the functions except Thematic Mapping from the Layer Control window on your seamless layer.
+Add, remove, or reorder layers or set display, zoom layering or label options for the seamless layer (all base tables) at one time.
 However, you cannot make a seamless layer editable. - Info Tool.
 Retrieve information about a particular object in a base table. - Select Tools.
 Select objects from the seamless layer.
 You can only select a group of objects if they reside in the same base table.
-Press the Shift key while clicking the Select Tool to do so.
+Press the Shift key while clicking the Select button to do so.
 If you attempt to select several objects that reside in different base tables, MapInfo Professional will only select objects in one base table.
-If you use the Marquee or Radius select tools and the selected area spreads across two different base tables, MapInfo Professional selects the objects in the center of the circle or polygon. - Browser Table.
+If you use the Marquee or Radius select buttons and the selected area spreads across two different base tables, MapInfo Professional selects the objects in the center of the circle or polygon. - Browser Table.
 Display a Browser window of a particular seamless table.
 You will be prompted to select a base table. - For more information, see Creating/Compiling a Seamless Layer in the Help System. - For more about Seamless Layers in general, see the MapInfo Professional Help System.